Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-39-nirvana-cage.md

 "He’s a part of the team and they work well together.
 Plus he’s... an ambassador of sorts."

-"That will be... interesting…" Xiù mused.
-"Ten’Gewek are…They have a pretty clear line in their heads between People and Beasts.
+"That will be... interesting..."
+Xiù mused.
+"Ten’Gewek are...
+They have a pretty clear line in their heads between People and Beasts.
 A Gaoian might really confuse them."

 Kevin shrugged again.
 "You’d need to ask Daniel what the logic is there," he said.
 "It’s his contact and development plan we’re following after all.
 If he says they need to meet non-human aliens, then I ain’t arguin’...That’s about all the business I brought from Earth, anyhow.
-Had a complaint from Levaughn about how much space you’re takin’ up and how much noise you make…"
+Had a complaint from Levaughn about how much space you’re takin’ up and how much noise you make..."

 Xiù glanced at her feet, Julian looked awkward, and Allison tucked her thumbs into her pockets.
 Three variations on the theme of mild embarrassment.